caroleolivier/caroleolivier.github.io/_posts/2017-10-30-user-secrets.md

 ##### Using Option to access Configuration

 The Configuration object can be used directly but a more elegant way to access configuration is using what Microsoft calls the option pattern.
-It basically helps match configuration section to C# classes.
+It basically helps match configuration sections to C# classes.
 I won't describe how I used it in this post as it is out of scope but it is worth knowing about it, you can check out this [article](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/configuration?tabs=basicconfiguration) about Configuration, they mention it.

 <br/>